-Victorian Climate Resilient Councils
+Victorian Climate Resilient Councils (VCRC)

 CVGA are partnering with the Western Alliance for Greenhouse Action (WAGA) on the establishment of the ‘Victorian Climate Resilient Councils’ (VCRC) program which will guide councils through a clear step-by-step process to manage climate change risks and implement actions to manage the impacts to operations, assets and local communities.